SecurityInnovation/PGPy/docs/source/progress.rst

         - ECDSA, False, Elliptic Curve Digital Signature Algorithm

     :Key Actions:
-        - Load,     False, Load from ASCII-armored files
-        - Load,     False, Load from GPG keyrings
+        - Load,     False, ECDH
-        - Load,     False, Load from GPG agents
+        - Load,     False, ECDSA
         - Generate, False, ECDH
         - Generate, False, ECDSA
+        - Sign,     False, Sign with ECDSA
+        - Verify,   False, Verify with ECDSA
+        - Encrypt,  False, Encrypt with ECDH
+        - Decrypt,  False, Decrypt with ECDH

 .. progress:: Non-RFC Extensions
     :text: This section covers things that are considered extensions to GPG, but are not codified in the form of an RFC.